o3de/o3de.org/content/docs/userguide/network-replicas-replica-manager.md

+description: ' Learn how each GridMate session''s replica manager manages the primary and proxy replicas in a &ALYlong; game session. '
+slug: network-replicas-replica-manager
+title: Replica Manager
+---
 # Replica Manager<a name="network-replicas-replica-manager"></a>

 The replica manager is a subsystem that is responsible for managing the synchronization of replicas\.
 The replica manager is responsible for the following: